Research and testing is an essential part of developing safe and effective vaccines.

 The TGA and the company that makes the vaccine closely monitor how well a vaccine is working and how safe it is in the community.

 Vaccines are monitored and tested after their introduction in a number of ways, including:

 - national surveillance

 - monitoring of serious side effects.

-In Australia, immunisation experts actively monitor vaccine safety.
-They do this by following up vaccinated children and adults and asking if they have had a reaction.
-This data is made publicly available.
+AusVaxSafety tracks vaccine safety through following up vaccinated children and adults and asking if they have had a reaction.

 You can report adverse events directly to the TGA online using:

 - National Adverse Event Following Immunisation (AEFI) reporting form